cdktf/cdktf-provider-snowflake/docs/provider.csharp.md

 - *Type:* string

 Username.
+Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_USER` environment variable.
-Required unless using `profile`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#user SnowflakeProvider#user}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#user SnowflakeProvider#user}

 ---